bruno-garcia/blog/src/content/posts/2021/pitfalls-of-unoptimzied-nuget-packages/index.md

 In early 2020, I even [opened a PR to add this verification to the Sentry SDK for .NET](https://github.com/getsentry/sentry-dotnet/pull/365/files) so it would check assemblies being loaded whether they were optimized or not, and send events to Sentry when applicable.
 But it never felt like the right thing to do.
 This verification must happen much earlier, at latest during build time.

-## Release build and compiler optimization

-I've been talking about packaging NuGet with `Release` configuration then talking about Roslyn optimization.
-These two things are not exactly the same (though by default related) and I wish to clarify.

-The `Release` configuration, by default does provide the `-optimize+` flag to the C# compiler but you can achieve the same for example by means of a MSBuild property `<Optimize>true</Optimize>`.
-I hope the references to the docs above already made this clear.

 ## My days are numbered

 That's a gloomy heading.
 It's the `UnoptimizedAssemblyDetector` NuGet package talking though, not me.
 I built this package in hopes for it to become obsolete one day.
 Not because I expect the default of `dotnet pack` to ever change.
 Clearly it won't.
 But I believe such warnings should be part of NuGet itself.

-When you push a NuGet package to _nuget.org_, it should verify the managed assemblies under `lib/` are indeed compiled with optimization, and if not, it should warn the author.
+When you push a NuGet package to _nuget.org_, it should verify if the managed assemblies under `lib/` are indeed compiled with optimization, and if not, it should warn the author.
 At the same time, when restoring such package, it should warn the consumer.
 This part in particular will make `UnoptimizedAssemblyDetector` redundant.

 What else can **we** do?
 [NuGet Trends](https://github.com/dotnet/nuget-trends) has the complete catalog.
 It could be extended to download the packages and inspect the assemblies in them.
 With that, create graphs and expose an endpoint to list unoptimized assemblies.